 They quickly take over the house, they usually don’t do much for brain/personal development (these are some exceptions!), and more often than not, they’re forgotten and abandoned by February.

 That’s why we’ve become big fans of non-toy gifts for kids.
-That’s not to say we never buy our kids toys (we’re not complete fun-suckers!), but non-toy gifts are our favorites to give and receive.
+That’s not to say we never buy our kids toys, but non-toy gifts are our favorites to give and receive.
 They’re often more meaningful and enriching, they build lasting memories, and they stand the test of time.

 20 Non-Toy Gifts for Kids

-Subscription boxes are probably my #1 gift idea.
+Subscription boxes are another great non-toy gift idea.
 They’re a gift that keeps on giving all year long!
 And Kiwi Crates is one of my favorites.
 I love how they fuel discovery, imagination, learning, and creativity in a fun and engaging way.

 The best part is there are boxes for literally every age — even 0-24 months! — and a variety of topics and interests, including science, geography, and art.